-Phase 2 begins when the flow permanence model becomes available, expected no later than July 1, 2025.
+Phase 2 begins when the flow permanence model becomes available.
 During Phase 2, operational field surveys will no longer be required to identify the end of perenniality (EOP).
 Key points to lay out riparian area protections will be available within ODF's streams mapping and FERNS.
 Landowners may still choose to conduct a survey as a routine practice in advance of harvesting, or if the stream model does not accurately reflect field observations in a planned harvest unit.